MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/fabricate_boards.md

       <figcaption>Figure 8: Where to change the PCB thickness to 0.8mm (red box)</figcaption>
     </figure>

-6. Follow the same steps 5-13 for fabricating MOSAIC's Main board above to finish setting up your memory module(s) and saving them to your cart.
+6. Follow the same steps 5-13 for fabricating MOSAIC's Main Board above to finish setting up your memory module(s) and saving them to your cart.

 ---